 Vail Mountain is accessed by three base areas: Lionshead, Vail Village, and Golden Peak.
 Lionshead is home to the Eagle Bahn Gondola and Born Free Express (Chair 8).
-Mountain access out of Vail Village 2012/2013 is Vail's new state of the art gondola, "One".
+Mountain access out of Vail Village is via Vail's new state of the art gondola, "One".
 Golden Peak is home to the Riva Bahn Express (Chair 6), accessing the terrain park and Northwoods Chair 11, and the race course.
 Also at Golden Peak is Chair 12, the Gopher Hill Ski School beginner lift.

 The Front Side of Vail is home to the most groomed terrain on the planet.
 Wide, long runs such as Riva Ridge, Born Free, and Simba, Lodgepole, and Bear Tree are popular.
 Check the daily grooming report for up to date info on where the best places are to ski groomed terrain.
 The Front Side is also home to Kid's Adventure Zones, three Terrain Parks including Golden Peak Terrain Park, home of a 22 foot half pipe and site of theBurton US Open Snowboarding Championships, Game Creek Bowl, The EpicMix race course, and mountain dining restaurants at Eagles Nest (including Bistro Fourteen), Mid-Vail, the 10th, and Larkspur at the base of Golden Peak.